 For most people, a failed business venture is a tough pill to swallow.

 However, it’s not unusual at all.
-In a Startup Business Failure Rate by Industry study conducted by Statistic Brain, the 5-year failure rate of all U.S. companies is >50%, and >70% after 10 years.
+According to a startup business failure rate study conducted by Statistic Brain, the 5-year failure rate of all U.S. companies is greater than 50%, and after 10 years is greater than 70%.

 There are many reasons why startups fail, from breakups with co-founders to a lack of funding.

 And there are plenty of reasons why you might choose to leave your small business or startup behind even if you’ve been operating for a couple years or more.